 A formal statutory consultation on the DPA was conducted from September to in November 2016 and further personal submissions received at a Public Meeting on Tuesday 6 December at the Unley Civic Centre.

 After comprehensive consideration a Summary of Consultation and Proposed Amendments Report with options for change to key elements was presented to the CSDP Committee on Tuesday 14 March where they voted on the recommendations to be presented to Council.
 Further Deputations were received at the scheduled Council meeting on the 27 March 2017.
 Given the significance and complexity of the matter debate was deferred to a special Council meeting on the 30 March 2017 where the revised policy and building heights were adopted.

-The below table provides a summary of what is included in the final DPA that will be submitted to the Minister.
+The below table provides a summary of what is included in the final DPA that was submitted to the Minister.
 Final approval was given by the Minister of Planning on 4 July 2017.

 August - The concepts outlined in the Draft Unley Central Precinct Plan were adopted unanimously by Council as the long term vision for the precinct